 \end{theorem}

-where the $\theta_k^t$ represents the $k$th particiant's local model obtained in the $t$ epoch and $\theta_k^*$ denotes convergent model. $\eta_k$ denotes the learning rates in $t$th epoch.
-As the number of epoch $t$ increases, the upper bound of the distance between the current model parameter $\theta_k^t$ and the convergent model $\theta_k^*$ gradually decreases, which shows the convergence of the $\mathtt{VFedMH}$ model.
+Where the $\theta_k^t$ represents the $k$th participant's local model obtained in the $t$ epoch and $\theta_k^*$ denotes the convergent model. $\eta_k$ denotes the learning rates in $t$th epoch.
+As the number of epoch $t$ increases, the upper bound of the distance between the current model parameter $\theta_k^t$ and the convergent model $\theta_k^*$ gradually decreases, which shows the convergence of the EASTER model.